electron/electronjs.org-old/_posts/2017-03-14-webtorrent.md

+---
+title: "Project of the Week: WebTorrent"
+author: zeke
+---

+This week we caught up with [@feross](https://github.com/feross) and [@dcposch](https://github.com/dcposch) to talk about WebTorrent, the web-powered torrent client that connects users together to form a distributed, decentralized browser-to-browser network.

+---

 ## What is WebTorrent?

 [WebTorrent](https://webtorrent.io) is the first torrent client that works in the browser.
 It's written completely in JavaScript and it can use WebRTC for peer-to-peer transport.
 No browser plugin, extension, or installation is required.